top of page

 The trademark mullet that he's been nurturing since ninth grade came off at his graduation party June 10 -- a day after he received his high school diploma.
 Cam left for West Point on July 10.

 The 6-4, 285-pound all-state lineman is believed to be the first Oiler to play football for a service academy.
 He signed his letter-of-intent Feb.
-1.
+1...but alas, things didn't work out and he has since returned home.

 The file on the senior two-way lineman (6-4, 285) and tight end: